 - Crispy Cookie: if you prefer a crispier cookie over a chewy cookie you can increase the baking time to 10-12 minutes.
 However, do watch the cookies as they may spread into each other.

-- Sweetener: you can use regular erythritol or monk fruit if you don't have brown sugar swerve.
+- Sweetener: you can use regular sweetener or monk fruit if you don't have brown sugar swerve.
 It will alter the taste and lose that caramel flavor and some color but it will still be a tasty cookie.

 Top tips and serving suggestions